Analyze Code and Test Software-in-the-Loop

 From your model, right-click Compute target speed and select Polyspace > Verify > Code Generated For Selected Subsystem.

-Polyspace Bug Finder™ analyzes the generated code for a subset of MISRA checks and defect checks.
-You can see the progress of the analysis in the MATLAB Command Window.
-Once the analysis is finished, the Polyspace environment opens.
+Polyspace Bug Finder™ analyzes the generated code for a subset of MISRA checks.
+You can see the progress of the analysis in the MATLAB® Command Window.
+After the analysis finishes, the Polyspace environment opens.

 Expand the tree for rule 8.7 and click through the different results.